-Kynoch held a role as a part-time assistant coach in 2008-09 before being promoted to the full-time, first assistant position in August 2009.
-She has been heavily responsible for the daily operations of the program during her tenure, from serving as the recruiting coordinator and summer camp director to scouting opponents and creating game and practice plans.
-In her role with the program, Kynoch has been integral in alumni communication, fundraising and community outreach.
+Bollhardt held a role as a part-time assistant coach in 2008-09 before being promoted to the full-time, first assistant position in August 2009.
+She was heavily responsible for the daily operations of the program during her tenure, from serving as the recruiting coordinator and summer camp director to scouting opponents and creating game and practice plans.
+In her role with the program, Bollhardt was integral in alumni communication, fundraising and community outreach.

-In 2015, Kynoch earned her master's degree in education with a focus in school leadership from the College.
-A 2008 undergraduate of the University of Southern Maine, Kynoch majored in social work while playing four years for the Division III powerhouse.
+In 2015, Bollhardt earned her master's degree in education with a focus in school leadership from the College.
+A 2008 undergraduate of the University of Southern Maine, Bollhardt majored in social work while playing four years for the Division III powerhouse.
 She was a four-year member of Southern Maine's SAAC, serving as president for her final two years, when she was also the school's representative to the Little East Conference's (LEC) SAAC.
-Kynoch earned the Husky Achievement Award, Paula D. Hodgdon Leadership Award, USM Outstanding Student Leader Award and William B. Wise Scholar-Athlete Award during her career.
+Bollhardt earned the Husky Achievement Award, Paula D. Hodgdon Leadership Award, USM Outstanding Student Leader Award and William B. Wise Scholar-Athlete Award during her career.